Which ITR Should I File? Types of ITR Forms for FY 2024-25 (AY 2025-26)

 • Professional income according to presumptive income scheme under section 44ADA

-• Income from one house property, not more than Rs 50 lakh (excluding the amount of brought forward loss or loss to be carried forward)
+• Income from one house property (excluding the amount of brought forward loss or loss to be carried forward)

-• Income from other sources having income not more than Rs 50 Lakh (excluding income from lottery and race-horses )
+• Income from other sources (excluding income from lottery and race-horses )

-Please note that any individual earning income from the above-mentioned sources as a freelancer can also opt for a presumptive scheme if their gross receipts are not more than Rs 50 lakhs.
+Please note that any individual earning income from the above-mentioned sources as a freelancer can also opt for the presumptive taxation scheme if their gross receipts are not more than Rs.
+50 lakhs.

 • If your total income exceeds Rs 50 lakh